 A historical account of military policy regarding homosexuals during World War II.
 The documentary includes interviews with several gay WWII veterans.
-Written by

 It is World War II and the U.S. military begins to persecute homosexual soldiers for being "sex perverts" and "mentally ill."